yyj-02/castaway-backend/README.md

 ### Podcast

-The process of creating a podcast involves uploading an audio file, followed by an image file and lastly adding the podcast details.
+The process of creating a podcast entails uploading an audio file, followed by an image file and lastly adding the podcast details.

 <details>
-<summary><h3 style="display: inline;">Upload an audio file</h3></summary>
+<summary><h3 style="display: inline;">Upload audio file</h3></summary>

 **Method:** POST